pyvista/pyvista/doc/api/plotting/charts/index.rst

 Charts
 ------
 Charts API reference.
 These dedicated classes can be used to embed charts in plotting windows.
-Note that using charts requires a VTK version of at least 9.0 and in a future release will require ``vtk>=9.2``.
+Note that full charts functionality requires a VTK version of at least 9.2.
+Most components work fine in older versions though.

+Unusable features in older VTK versions:

+   - Background colors and borders are not supported or erroneous.
+   - ``ChartBox`` and ``ChartPie`` cannot have a custom geometry and fill the entire scene by default.

 .. currentmodule:: pyvista